-Two-factor authentication (2FA) strengthens your ID.me account security by requiring two methods to verify your identity.
+Multi-factor authentication (MFA) strengthens your ID.me account security by requiring two methods to verify your identity.
 These factors can include something you know, like a username and password, plus something you own, like a smartphone.

 How it works

-Because your password alone is no longer enough to access your account, two-factor authentication dramatically improves the security of your ID.me account.
+Because your password alone is no longer enough to access your account, multi-factor authentication dramatically improves the security of your ID.me account.

 Once signed in, you won’t be asked for a verification code on that account again unless you sign out completely or need to change your password.
 When you sign in on the web, you can choose to trust your browser, so you won’t be asked for a verification code the next time you sign in from that computer.

-A trusted device is a device that you've already used for two-factor authentication.
+A trusted device is a device that you've already used for multi-factor authentication.
 Trusted devices like smartphones and tablets can be used to verify your identity by displaying a verification code from ID.me.